jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

 * `.addToolbar(names, funcs, findIcon=False)`
     Will add a list of buttons along the top, in a toolbar.
 Each button will call the corresponding function.
-    If only one function is supplied, they will all call the same function, providing the buttons name as a parameter.
+    If only one function is supplied, they will all call the same function, providing the button's name as a parameter.
-    A set of icons is available, if `findIcon` is set to True, then appJar will attempt to fins an icon for each button.
+    A set of icons is available, if `findIcon` is set to True, then appJar will attempt to find an icon for each button.

 ####Set Toolbars